2a6m/AppMobile-PWA/README.md

 This state is the end state.
 You can see the score of your game.
 You need to set your trigram to save your score in the database.

+You can click on restart and back to the menu state or quit the application.

 ## Development

-### Deployment
+According to the request, we had to write a service worker to register the interesting files in the cache and a manifest to be able to download the application on a smartphone.

 ### Libraries and dependencies

-To develop our PWA retro shooter, we configured a database with firebase and we used a framework to have game's physics called wade.
+To develop our PWA retro shooter, we configured firebase and we used a framework called wade.

-## Firebase
+#### Firebase

+We use Firebase services for two parts of our project:

+- To host our web app;
+- To save the users data (trigram and high score).

+##### The hosting

+Blabla

+##### The database

+Blabla

-## Wade
+#### Wade

-Wade is a framework to develop game in javascript.
-It has a library to create elements and manipulate them easily.
+Wade is a framework to develop games in JavaScript.
+It has a library to create elements and to manipulate them easily.

 ### Credits

-the images come from wikipedia, imgur, pngtree, pixabay.\
+The images come from wikipedia, imgur, pngtree, pixabay.\
-the sounds come from soundbible.\
+The sounds come from soundbible.\
-the documentation and the tutorials for wade come from clockworkchilli.
+The documentation and the tutorials for wade come from clockworkchilli.